-Unfinished Parquet: In its natural state, parquet will be prone to staining and damage and will need to be finished in order to protect its surface.
-However, with unfinished parquet tile’s you get to choose the color of any stains or finishing treatments that will be applied, giving you a wealth of decorative options.
+In its natural unfinished state, parquet is prone to staining and damage and must be finished to protect its hardwood surface.
+Unfinished tiles are sanded, stained, and finished on site after the flooring is installed.
+This allows you to choose the color of stain or any type of finish you like, giving you a wealth of decorative options.

-Finished Parquet: These tiles are treated with an extremely durable sealer that is machine applied across the surface of the material before it is shipped.
-Because this is done industrially, the sealer used can be significantly more durable than one applied on your own.
-It also cuts down on the hassle and mess of applying a finish on site.
+Prefinished parquet tiles are treated with an extremely durable, factory-applied wood finish.
+Because this is done industrially, the finish can be significantly more durable than one applied on-site.
+This also cuts down on the hassle and mess of applying a finish in your home.

 Parquet Flooring Design Options